antononcube/Raku-Lingua-NumericWordForms/README-work.md

         - Very similar to Azerbaijani.
           - The Kazakh action class should inherit the Azerbaijani one.

+   - [X] DONE German
+        - As expected, required some refactoring to handle the agglutinative word forms.

    - [ ] TODO Korean

      - Implemented to a point.